rails/rails/guides/source/association_basics.md

 * `association_changed?`
 * `association_previously_changed?`

-We'll discuss some of the common methods, but you can find an exhaustive list [here](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-belongs_to).
+We'll discuss some of the common methods, but you can find an exhaustive list in the [ActiveRecord Associations API](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-belongs_to).

 In all of the above methods, `association` is replaced with the symbol passed as the first argument to `belongs_to`.
 For example, given the declaration: